Fred Lincoln Savage

-Frederick Lincoln Savage (November 14, 1861 – February 26, 1924) was an American architect, known as Mount Desert Island's most prolific native architect.
+Fred Lincoln Savage (November 14, 1861 – February 26, 1924) was an American architect, known as Mount Desert Island's most prolific native architect.
 During the late 19th and early 20th centuries, he designed over 300 cottages on the island and across Northeastern Maine, including Reverie Cove and the John Innes Kane Cottage in Bar Harbor, and (with Milton W. Stratton) Raventhorp in Southwest Harbor, all listed on the National Register of Historic Places (NRHP).
 He also designed the NRHP-listed West Gouldsboro Village Library in Gouldsboro, Maine.

 Career

 Savage studied under prominent Boston architect Robert Swain Peabody, who had designed a house in Northeast Harbor for his brother-in-law Charles Eliot, and worked at Peabody's firm Peabody & Stearns as an office boy and apprentice from 1884–1886.
 It is partly due to this tutelage that Mount Desert Island has a wealth of shingle-style architecture.

 Upon the conclusion of his apprenticeship, Savage returned to Northeast Harbor in 1887, and was quickly noted as being an accomplished and dependable building contractor, as well as someone with an eye for architecture.
 In 1890, he was hired by James Gardiner, son-in-law of Bishop Doane, to design six cottages for the Harborside area of Northeast Harbor he had purchased three years earlier.
 Four of the cottages were named Sweet Briar, Grey Pine, Isis and Aerie.
 An inn, named Harbourside, was also constructed.

 In 1893, he opened an office in Bar Harbor.
 Three years later, he had merged practices with that of Milton Stratton, another Bar Harbor architect.
 When that partnership ended, Savage built a small Tudor-style office near the intersection of Cottage and Main Streets.
 After marrying Alice Preble, he moved permanently from Northeast Harbor to Bar Harbor.
 It was his year-round presence on Mount Desert Island that led to major firms engaging with Savage to oversee their projects.
 Savage purchased the Bear Mountain granite quarry, using its material on the first floor of his Atlantean cottage and in the John Innes Kane Cottage.